timwaters/mapwarper/README_API.md

 Enter text for the query, based on the search field chosen.
 The query text is case insensitive.

-      This is a simple exact string text search, i.e. a search for "city New York" retrieves no results, but a search for "city of New York" retrieves 22.
+      This is a simple exact string text search.
+For example, a search for "city New York" retrieves no results, while a search for "city of New York" retrieves 22.

 **Request Example**